kuntz26/StudieHj-lp/README.md

 These are the overall features of the application.
 There are some other small features that make the website seem more put together.

 The flask application is in the app.py file.
+The bank_transactions.py contains code for reading a csv file, which is a feature for the budget helper.
+The helper.py contains extra code that is reused a few times.